-The following definitions help explain Redeemer's Child Protection, Policy and Procedures:
+The following definitions help explain Redeemer's Protection Policy and Procedures:

-- Adults are individuals eighteen years or older. - Minors are individuals under eighteen years of age. - Children are individuals grade 5 and below. - Staff are individuals who are paid employees of the church. - Volunteers are adults who work with children and are not in the employment of the church.
+- Adults are individuals eighteen years or older. - Minors are individuals under eighteen years of age. - Children are individuals grade 5 and below. - Youth are individuals in grades 6 to age 18. - Individuals with Special Needs are both minors and adults who require extra attention, accommodations, and/or modifications that other children, youth, and adults may not need. - Staff are individuals who are paid employees of the church. - Volunteers are adults who work with children and are not in the employment of the church.
 Volunteers include childcare workers, team leaders, facilitators, teachers, coordinators, and anyone else who serves the children.
-The term will be used throughout this policy manual as an allencompassing term for anyone who regularly serves the children monthly or with greater frequency, and is not church staff. - Helpers are minors who are at least one grade older than the children they are assisting and are assisting in some area of children's ministry alongside an adult. - Pastors, elders, deacons and deaconesses are church leaders elected or appointed as officers of the church who serve the church by providing teaching and leadership to the congregation as a whole.
+The term will be used throughout this policy manual as an all-encompassing term for anyone who regularly serves the children monthly or with greater frequency, and is not church staff. - Helpers are minors who are at least one grade older than the children they are assisting and are assisting in some area of children's ministry alongside an adult.

+• Pastors, elders, deacons and deaconesses are church leaders elected or appointed as officers of the church who serve the church by providing teaching and leadership to the congregation as a whole.

-Child Protection Policy:
+Protection Policy:

-Because our main concern is to keep children safe while in our care, Redeemer will always:
+Because our main concern is to keep children, youth, and individuals with special needs safe while in our care, Redeemer will always:

-- Perform background checks on all volunteers that have classroom contact with children.
-The determination of a disqualifying offense will be determined by Redeemer's session, in consultation with the administrator(s) for the background checks.
-Generally, convictions for offenses involving children and/or offenses involving violence, illegal substances, and indecency will preclude a volunteer from being approved to work with children. - Train all children's ministry staff and volunteers regarding Redeemer's child protection policy. - Schedule volunteer/child ratios that optimize safety, adhering to a two-volunteer per classroom ratio under normal operating conditions. - Utilize trained volunteer or staff facilitators to promote and maintain safety in the building during events when and where church sponsored and church organized childcare is occurring. - Equip each room with a first aid and emergency response kit. - Educate children's ministry staff and key volunteers to recognize suspected child abuse and to require them to understand and follow any applicable reporting laws as well as to encourage them to report suspected abuse to church officials. - Adhere to a 'healthy child' policy for admittance to children's ministry. - Train volunteers to know how to evacuate children safely in case of an emergency. - Perform an annual audit and census of adherence to this policy before the July stated session meeting.
+- Perform background checks on all volunteers that have classroom contact with children, youth, and individuals with special needs The determination of a disqualifying offense will be determined by Redeemer's session, in consultation with the administrator(s) for the background checks.
+Generally, convictions for offenses involving children and/or offenses involving violence, illegal substances, and indecency will preclude a volunteer from being approved to work with children. - Train all children's, youth, and Hand in Hand ministry staff and volunteers regarding Redeemer's protection policy. - Schedule volunteer/child ratios that optimize safety, adhering to a two-volunteer per classroom ratio under normal operating conditions. - Utilize trained volunteer or staff facilitators to promote and maintain safety in the building during events when and where church sponsored and church organized childcare is occurring. - Equip each room with a first aid and emergency response kit. - Educate children's, youth, and Hand in Hand ministry staff and key volunteers to recognize suspected child abuse and to require them to understand and follow any applicable reporting laws as well as to encourage them to report suspected abuse to church officials. - Adhere to a 'healthy child' policy for admittance to children's ministry. - Train volunteers to know how to evacuate children safely in case of an emergency. - Perform an annual audit and census of adherence to this policy before the July stated session meeting.
 The Session will review and update this policy each year at its July Stated Meeting.
 Designated staff will give the updated policy to ongoing volunteers each August, who will be required to read and sign it, indicating their understanding of, and agreement with its terms.

-I,

-understand terms of this policy and I agree to abide by them and to protect the health and safety of the children assigned to my care or supervision at all times.
-I acknowledge my obligation and responsibility to protect and nurture children and agree to never engage in behavior that may harm them.

-Furthermore, I agree to do my best to prevent abuse and neglect among children involved in Redeemer activities, and to report any known or suspected abuse to appropriate church leaders and legal authorities in accordance with the Policy.
+I, terms of this policy and I agree to abide by them and to protect the health the children, youth, and individuals with special needs assigned to my car supervision at all times.
+I acknowledge my obligation and responsibility to nurture them and agree to never engage in behavior that may harm them. e or protect and Furthermore, I agree to do my best to prevent abuse and neglect among of and individuals with special needs involved in Redeemer activities, and to known or suspected abuse to appropriate church leaders and legal author accordance with the Policy. report any Signature Date

-Signature

-Date